Sexual, reproductive and mental health: e-Learning course

 SCORM Compliant versionOpen

 Please note that this resource was not designed to export any scores or track progress throughout the resource.
-Therefore, this resource can be imported into a virtual learning environment and freely accessed by users, but there will be no tracking or grading functionality.
+Therefore, this resource can be freely accessed by users, but there will be no tracking or grading functionality.

 This e-learning resource has been designed to be accessible to the widest audience possible and reviewed for compliance to accessibility standards by the Digital Media Access Group at the University of Dundee.

 This page lists some of the features used to make the resources easier to use.
 If you are experiencing problems using the resources, or have any questions and comments about their accessibility, please let us know.